 One of the first seasonals by the Athens, Georgia based brewery, Creature Comforts Koko Buni is a milk porter, aged on toasted coconut and cocoa nibs Condor Chocolates and coffee from nearby 1000 Faces.
 This late fall seasonal has been overwhelmingly popular since its debut a few years ago.
-We’ve seen seen fistfights over Koko cans at retailers.
+We’ve seen fistfights over Koko cans at retailers.

 “We decided not to be traditional with the beer and add some ingredients that play well with the already roasty and chocolatey flavors of darker beers.” -Co-Founder and Head Brewer David Stein.

 Coffee lovers will find a home here.
-The 2016 Koko Buni starts heavy on the 1000 Faces coffee, and turns chocolatey mid-sip, finishing with a wisp of coconut.
+Koko Buni starts heavy on the 1000 Faces coffee, and turns chocolatey mid-sip, finishing with a wisp of coconut.
 (Perhaps a bit less coconut compared to past releases.)

-A portion of the proceeds will be donated to the brewery’s Get Comfortable Campaign to end hunger and homelessness.
-Creature Comforts Koko Buni will be a seasonal draft and 12 ounce can offering.
+Creature Comforts Koko Buni will be a seasonal draft and 12-ounce can offering.